 A Small Addition Transforms a Kitchen

-Lessons in comfort, composition, and convenience
+This kitchen remodel provides lessons in comfort, composition, and convenience.

 Aimee and Peter live in a 1920s bungalow on a quiet dead-end street in Burlington, Vt.
 The interior of their home has a period-appropriate staircase, detailed trim, wainscoting, and original doors and hardware.
 Time hadn’t been as kind to their kitchen, however.
 Despite improvements made by the home’s previous owners, the kitchen’s original fixtures hadn’t aged as well as other parts of the house.